It's a Mad, Mad, Mad, Mad World: Widescreen process

-The film was promoted as the first film made in "one-projector" Cinerama.
-(The original Cinerama process filmed scenes with three separate cameras.
+It's a Mad, Mad, Mad, Mad World was promoted as the first film made in "one-projector" Cinerama.
+(The original Cinerama process required three separate cameras.
 The three processed reels were projected by three electronically synchronized projectors onto a huge curved screen.)
 It originally was planned for three-camera Cinerama, and some reports state that initial filming was done using three cameras but was abandoned.
 One-camera Cinerama could be Super Panavision 70 or Ultra Panavision 70, which was essentially the Super Panavision 70 process with anamorphic compression at the edges of the image to give a much wider aspect ratio.
 When projected by one projector, the expanded 70mm image filled the wide Cinerama screen.
 Ultra Panavision 70 was used to film It's a Mad, Mad, Mad, Mad World.
-Other films shot in Ultra Panavision 70 and released in Cinerama include The Greatest Story Ever Told, The Hallelujah Trail, Battle of the Bulge, and Khartoum.
-Super Panavision 70 films released in Cinerama include Grand Prix, 2001: A Space Odyssey, and Ice Station Zebra.

 Animated credit sequence

 Kramer's comedy was accentuated by many things, including the opening animated credits designed by Saul Bass.
 The film begins with mention of Spencer Tracy, then the "in alphabetical order" mention of nine of the main cast (Berle, Caesar, Hackett, Merman, Rooney, Shawn, Silvers, Terry-Thomas, Winters), followed by hands switching these nine names two to three times over.
-Animation continues with paper dolls and a windup toy world spinning with several men hanging on to it and finishing with a man opening a door to the globe and getting trampled by a mad crowd.
+Animation continues with paper dolls and a wind-up toy world spinning with several men hanging on to it and finishing with a man opening a door to the globe and getting trampled by a mad crowd.
 One of the animators who helped with the sequence was future Peanuts animator Bill Melendez.

-Reception
+Release and reception

+Box office

 The film opened at the newly built Cinerama Dome in Los Angeles on November 7, 1963.
 The UK premiere was on December 2, 1963, at the Coliseum Cinerama Theatre in London's West End.
 Distinguished by the largest number of stars to appear in a film comedy, Mad World opened to acclaim from many critics and tremendous box office receipts, becoming the third highest-grossing film of 1963, quickly establishing itself as one of the top 100 highest-grossing films of all time when adjusted for inflation, earning an estimated theatrical rental figure of $26 million.
 It grossed $46,332,858 domestically and $60,000,000 worldwide, on a budget of $9.4 million.
 However, because costs were so high, it earned a profit of only $1.25 million.
+The film premiered with a runtime of 192 minutes, but after the premiere, United Artists shortened the runtime to 160 minutes for its general release.
+The original runtime was 202 minutes.